Graduate Diploma of Accounting

 Law, Business and the Creative Arts

-Completion of an AQF level 7 bachelor degree in any discipline, bachelor from this or another university; or
+Completion of an appropriate undergraduate degree, equivalent to an Australian bachelor or diploma, from this or another university; or

 Minimum English Language Proficiency Requirements